Straight Razor Head Shave: The Best Way To Go Bald For St. Paddy’s Day

 Depending on where you live, state regulations prohibit barbers from using straight razors out of concern for the spread of infectious illnesses like hepatitis and HIV.
 Still, straight razor shaving for personal use is okay.

-Here at Naked Armor, we’ve created world-class safety and straight razors that provide you with a luxurious shaving experience while giving you the closest shave ever.
+Here at Naked Armor, we’ve created world-class safety and straight razors that provide you with a luxurious, barber-like shaving experience while giving you the closest shave ever.

 Our razors are made from Japanese steel and valuable wood, so not only do they last long, but they also acquire additional value over the years.
 They become valuable heirloom pieces you can pass on to your family’s generations.